bg-write/javascript-cheatsheet/README.md

 ## JS Topics Covered

 -   Writing comments
 -   Console log (writing and printing messages)
 -   Data types
 -   Control flow (operators & flow statements)

     -   if
     -   if ... else
     -   if ... else ... if
     -   ternary
     -   switch
     -   while
     -   do ... while
     -   for

 -   Arrays
+-   Functions

 ## JS Topics to Add

 -   basic math
 -   playing with strings
 -   objects & object oriented programming (OOP)
-- functions
 -   DOM manipulation
 -   event listeners
 -   JSON
 -   error handling
 -   working with APIs
 -   async/await & promises
 -   hashmap & hashtable
 -   simple JS solutions to a few popular technical challenges (palindrome, fizzbuzz, and fibonacci)
 -   node.js
 -   jQuery

 This guide doesn't include everything to know about JS.
 It is, however, a great place to start.